Zimbra-Community/zimbra-tools/undosend/README.md

       /usr/local/sbin/undosend 953242361.435.1586347147822.JavaMail.zimbra@mind.zimbra.io

 So use value from Message-Id header without <>.
 Please note, this command line script does not check permissions, so it will remove the mails with the requested message-id if it finds them.

+## Open source edition

+Perhaps this script can be made to work with `zmmboxsearchx` from  https://github.com/Zimbra-Community/zimbra-tools/tree/master/zmmboxsearchx but that has yet to be developed and tested.